It Can Help Females, but There Are Limitations Regarding Women Who Are Pregnant or Breastfeeding

 Finally, combining a COC with an antibiotic may reduce the effectiveness of the COC if it is used for birth control.
 There is some evidence that doxycycline and tetracycline, which commonly are used for acne, do not affect the effectiveness of COCs.
 However, if you are trying to prevent pregnancy, it is wise to employ a second method of birth control when taking any antibiotic with a COC.5

-Cyproterone acetate (CPA) is a progestin that often is present in a COC, but it can be used alone.
+Cyproterone acetate (CPA) is a progestin that often is present in a COC, and is sometimes, albeit rarely, prescribed on its own.
 Cyproterone acetate works as an anti-androgen: it blocks androgen receptors and decreases the production of androgens.
-Because of these effects, cyproterone acetate would cause feminization in men who took it.
+Because of these effects, cyproterone acetate may cause feminization and other issues in males.
 It also cannot be used in pregnant women.5,7

-Effectiveness: Based on two 1990s studies, CPA used alone in the recommended dose of 50 - 100mg per day can result in 75% - 90% improvement in acne within three months.5
+Effectiveness: I’ll just talk about studies based on CPA when it is prescribed on its own because when prescribed as part of a COC, it produces results on par with other COCs.
+Based on two studies performed in the 1990s, CPA used alone in the recommended dose of 50 – 100mg per day can result in 75% – 90% improvement in acne within three months.5

 Side effects: The most common side effects of CPA are irregularity in the menstrual cycle, breakthrough bleeding (bleeding between periods), breast tenderness, headache, and nausea.
 However, these side effects typically are temporary or go away with time.
 Using CPA in a COC rather than alone significantly reduces the menstrual side effects.5